Laminate Flooring Cost

 However...

-If proper care if taken it's possible to have it last up to 30 years.
+If proper care is taken it's possible to have it last up to 30 years.

 Easy Installation

-Often it can be performed within a DIY setting, with zero specialist skills or training.
-The tools required to install laminate floor can be as simple as a wooden block, hammer, and a wood saw.
+Often it can be installed by DIY-inclined homeowners with zero specialist skills or training.
+The tools required to install a laminate floor can be as simple as a wooden block, hammer, and a wood saw.

 Resilient